 By the way, Diocletian’s Palace is also a UNESCO world heritage site.

 4. Get Some Sun at Golden Cape Beach in Brač

 Located on an island of Brač, this 530 meters long beach is known as one of the most famous beaches on the Adriatic coast.
 Beautiful white pebbles and turquoise clear blue sea, are just some of the reasons to come here.

 But the place has more than just its beauty to offer.

-It also is a great place for young people and families with children, as it offers a vast number of different activities from water sports like jet-ski, banana boat ride, trampoline and sailing to an interesting children’s amusement park.
+It also is a great place for young people and families with children, as it offers a vast number of different activities from water sports like jet-ski, banana boat ride, trampoline, and sailing to interesting children’s amusement park.

 P.S.
 What is interesting to mention is that the beach is changing its shape according to tide and current.
 Basically, it will never be the same when you visit it more times.

 5. Stroll down the Stradun, Dubrovnik’s Main Street

 Also known as Placa, Stradun is Dubrovnik’s most famous and beautiful street.
 The hot spot of all public feasts and processions.
 It is believed that it was created as a consequence of trade and growing socio-economic ties between the Roman-Greek settlement on the islet Lave and the Croatian-Slav settlement on the mainland.

 Today, this 300 meters long promenade paved with marble connects the city’s eastern and western gates and is lined with elegant historic buildings, museums, and beautiful shops and cafes.